-The Local Growth team at East Riding of Yorkshire Council successfully applied to the Wi-Fi4EU scheme to secure €15,000 grant to install public Wi-Fi.
-The Wi-Fi4EU initiative was set up by the European Commission to part-fund the costs of wireless infrastructure and create free of charge Wi-Fi hotspots in public spaces.
+The Local Growth team at East Riding of Yorkshire Council successfully applied to the Wi-Fi4EU scheme to secure a €15,000 grant to install public Wi-Fi.
+The Wi-Fi4EU initiative was set up by the European Commission to part-fund the costs of wireless infrastructure and create free Wi-Fi hotspots in public spaces.
 The three-year pilot project provides free-to-use public Wi-Fi along the main shopping route stretching from the railway station to Middle Street South and Market Place.
 Driffield Town Council are also supporting the scheme by covering operating costs for the next two years.

 Councillor Jane Evison, portfolio holder for economic development and tourism at East Riding of Yorkshire Council, said: “Town centre recovery will not mean returning to the way things were before COVID-19, but to reimagine and reinvent high streets as community spaces that support health, culture, housing, leisure, and retail.
 Connection speeds on the existing network can be inconsistent, so the installation of free Wi-Fi will ease congestion and provide communities and businesses with better access to online services in the town centre.”